How To Choose An LED Grow Light For An Indoor Garden - The Frisky

 Combine Light Spectrum

 Incandescent lights need to be placed at a distance of over 24 inches from the plant.
 This is needed because such lights become really hot.
 You have to be very careful with incandescent lights.
 However, they are very easy to install since they usually include a simple clip handle so you can place them wherever you want.
-If not, you can always check some of the instructions you will receive with the product.
 Usually, the lights will last over 1000 hours.

 Fluorescent grow lights are nowadays the most popular because of their really high energy efficiency and the very simple installation process.
 As opposed to the incandescent lights, they can last up to 20,000 hours and will produce light touch.
-These are lights you can easily place close to the plant and you cannot expect that they will have some bad effects on the way these plants are growing or something else.
-Even though it might seem that something can happen to plants.
-However, you can be sure that it doesn’t have any bad influences over the plants.
+These are lights you can easily place close to the plant.

 Be Careful With Small Price Tags

-Nowadays, competition is high between hydroponics providers.
+Nowadays, the competition is high between hydroponics providers.
 This led many to offer cheap prices.
-It is very tempting to purchase LED grow lights that are very cheap but you might end up faced with a huge problem because they are not as effective as those that are of very high quality.
+It is very tempting to purchase LED grow lights that are very cheap but you might end up faced with a huge problem because they are not as effective as those that are of a very high quality.
 Also, such systems tend to require more electricity, thus leading to much higher overall costs.
-So, you can try to find a system that can provide you with a cost-effective effect.
-However, we can say that this is not going to happen most likely.

 Benefits of LED Grow Lights